criscanedo/kirc/docs.md

 In some instances, it may beneficial to pass additional server commands at the command line.
 For this, the `-x` argument is especially useful as it sends additional commands after nick identification (but prior to joining channels or the main event-handler actions).

-For instance, to log into a Freenode server account at the time of connection, one could pass the appropriate 'Identify' command:
+For instance, to log into a libera.chat server account at the time of connection, one could pass the appropriate 'Identify' command:

 	kirc -n '<nickname>' -x 'privmsg NickServ :identify <username> <password>'